renukapathivada/MemoQuest/README.md

 # 🧠 Memo Quest – A Memory Game

 Memo Quest is a browser-based memory game where players flip cards to find matching pairs.
-The game is built using HTML, CSS, and vanilla JavaScript for the frontend, and Node.js with MongoDB for the backend to store player scores and stats.
+The game is built using HTML, CSS, and JavaScript for the frontend, and Node.js with MongoDB for the backend to store player scores and stats.

 ---